 I may not be happy with the results of our last election, but I am overwhelmingly happy we have, and always will have free elections.
 Whether it’s a win or loss for your candidate, it’s a win for democracy, and that’s a win for everyone.

-May peace be with all of us, here and abroad.
-Until that day becomes a reality, I hope we can approach conflicts with dignity, compassion, and most of all, respect.
+May peace be with all of us, here and abroad, and until it’s a reality.
+I hope we can approach conflicts with dignity, compassion, and most of all, respect.